solariun/atomicx/README.md

     * If not specialization is done, the source code will use a simple and non-deterministic loop cycle to count ticks.

+* `finish()` method will be call every time `run()` is returned, this allow special cases like eventual threads to self-destroy itself, otherwise the object would be only a memory leak.... see examples on `main.cpp`

 ``` C++
 //